knpuniversity/blog/use-symfony-reproducer.md

 ## Bonus Tools

-If you want to make your life a little easier (and why wouldn’t you?), check out [GitHub Desktop](https://github.com/apps/desktop) or the [GitHub CLI](https://cli.github.com).
-They’re awesome for forking, cloning, and submitting PRs without all the manual fuss.
+If you want to make your life a little easier (and why wouldn't you?), check out [GitHub Desktop](https://github.com/apps/desktop) or the [GitHub CLI](https://cli.github.com).
+They're awesome for forking, cloning, and submitting PRs without all the manual fuss.

 And there you have it!
-Whether you’re fixing a bug or helping the community to squash one, you’re making Symfony even better.
+Whether you're fixing a bug or helping the community to squash one, you're making Symfony even better.
 Got questions or feedback?
 Drop them in the comments below!

 Happy coding!